JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/JSopX/Master/DesignPatterns/JSopxNovaBarnDoorProtocolDesignPatterns.md

 ## **Step 1.
 Basic Development Environment Documentation**

-1. We will never "_Initiate Barn Door Protocol_" on code or documentation that does not have an example listed below.
+1. **We will never "_Initiate Barn Door Protocol_" on code or documentation that does not have an example listed below.**
+2. **We "_Initiate Barn Door Protocol_" on code or documentation that has a found example listed below?** If there is a match to technology, see if the code or documentation has basic documentation required in `Development` Environments that is similar to below example(s).
-2. All code and/or documentation should have at the very least basic ongoing updates to documentation (i.e., _comments, code snippets, etc._) to continue to conform to our strict-but-easy-to-follow Enterprise-Level Disciplines.
+3. All code and/or documentation should have basic ongoing updates to documentation (i.e., _comments, code snippets, etc._) to continue to conform to our strict-but-easy-to-follow Enterprise-Level Disciplines.
+4. Create comments for missing or low quality comments and/documentation.
-3. The code languages we currently support are as follows:
+5. The code languages we currently support are as follows:

 ### **JavaScript JSopX™ Docs Basic Example**